Researching Semiotic Landscapes: New Directions, New Methods

 Tuesday 01 May 2018, 09:00 to 17:30 (with lunch)

 With funding from CUSO (Conférence universitaire de Suisse occidentale) and from X-SCAPES itself, we are pleased to offer a limited number of places to international doctoral researchers interested in joining Swiss doctoral researchers in a one-day workshop exploring issues of methodology in linguistic/semiotic landscapes.

 This one‐day workshop is designed for emerging scholars whose work touches on the intersections between language/communication and space/place.
 Participants may be approaching the study of language and space from the perspective of sociolinguistic and discursive approaches, or from the perspective of literary or cultural studies.
 In either case, this workshop will be pointedly forward-looking, offering participants a chance to learn about some of the most cutting-edge work being done today in the fields of linguistic and/or semiotic landscapes.

-09:00 to 12:00
+Session 1 – 09:00 to 12:00

 Session 2 – 13:30 to 16:30

 Costs for local members of CUSO are covered.
 The registration fee for non-members is partly subsidized by X-SCAPES and set at CHF20 (including both lunch and the post-workshop apéro).
-This workshop fee should be paid along with your conference registration fee, please.
+This workshop fee should be paid along with the conference registration fee, please.